-At Doris, ore is temporarily stockpiled on surface on Pad I and on west side of Pad T prior to being processed in the mill to extract the gold.
-During Care and Maintenance, ore from exploration at Doris will be stockpiled at surface at the approved ore stockpile location on the west side of Pad T. Development of Pad U may initiate in 2024 to function as a general laydown area.
-The ore hauled from the underground mining activities at the relocated Madrid Naartok East Crown Pillar portal will be temporarily stored on the existing ore transit stockpile on the adjacent industrial pad until being transferred to the ore stockpile at Doris.
-The CWP at Madrid North will capture contact water from the Madrid North ore stockpile and will be dewatered to the TIA at Doris.
+At Doris, ore is temporarily stockpiled on surface on Pad I and on Pad U prior to being processed in the mill to extract the gold.
+During Care & Maintenance, potential ore removal associated with underground exploration at Doris will be stockpiled at surface at Pad U on the west side of Pad T. The ore hauled from the underground mining activities at the relocated Madrid Naartok East Crown Pillar portal will be temporarily stored on Pad U. The CWP at Madrid North is designed to capture contact water from the Madrid North ore stockpile and will be dewatered to the TIA at Doris.